oldteamhost/.github/profile/README.md

 Programming Reference \                                                                                OldTeam 2023
 Guide                                                                                                    17 october

                                                       CODESTYLE

 * Indent with 2 spaces, not tabs    * For comments use only /**/         * Try to write without libraries
 * No trailing whitespace            * Perror style [func_name/error]     * There's nothing that can't be written
+* Use only snake_case               * Goto and Macros are not bad code   * Failure understand means looking deeper
 ```